GREATER OMAHA WORKLAB (GrOW)We help your employees address personal

-- Employer members receive value by having a trusted resource working directly with their employees, who are impartial and completely confidential, to help eliminate obstacles that cause people to miss work or keep them from doing their best work.
+Our employer partners receive value by having a trusted resource working directly with their employees.
+GrOW Navigators are impartial and completely confidential and help eliminate obstacles that can keep employees from being fully mentally or physically present at work.

-- Employees receive value by having access to a professional who knows the local resources and can quickly align those resources to help them find solutions to life challenges and can help them continue to move forward in their careers.
+Employees receive value by having access to a professional who knows what resources are available locally and can quickly align those resources to help employees find solutions to life’s challenges.

 What types of organizations can use a GrOW Navigator?